-A forbidden door, the Virgin Mary, a stubborn heart and a burning at the stake; you find it all in this fairy tale.
+A forbidden door, the Virgin Mary, a stubborn heart and a burning at the stake; you find it all in ‘Mary’s Child’.

 Mary’s Child is a Brothers Grimm fairy tale about a girl who opens a forbidden door in heaven.
-She refuses to confess this sin to the Virgin Mary, who casts her down to earth and takes her speech.
+She refuses to confess to the Virgin Mary, who casts her down to earth and takes her speech.
 The girl marries and gets three children which are all taken.
-After confessing she lives happily ever after with her children.
+After confessing she lives happily with her children.

 The Virgin Mary cares for the woodcutters child